rossh2/rossh2.github.io/_pages/wedding/hestercombe.md

 * Freshly baked bread

 This is followed by dessert and, of course, wedding cake.
 Wine will be offered with dinner and a bar will be available during the dancing if you wish to purchase additional alcoholic drinks.
 If you have any dietary restrictions, please let us know in the RSVP form.

+## Sunday

+We're also organising a casual lunch on Sunday in the centre of Taunton, if you'd like to join us and if that fits with your travel plans.
+Details to be announced closer to the date.

 ## Accommodation